-Oregon Rural Action (ORA) is seeking six people to serve as short term, part-time outreach coordinators as part of a five county organizing assessment.
-Outreach coordinators are being sought who live in the following five counties: Union, Umatilla/Morrow, Baker and Malheur.
+Oregon Rural Action (ORA) is seeking three people to serve as short term, part-time outreach coordinators as part of a five county organizing assessment.
+Outreach coordinators are being sought who live in the following counties: Umatilla/Morrow and Malheur.

 Successful candidates will possess the following qualities/qualifications:

 - Well organized

 - Friendly and outgoing; able to work with all kinds of people

 - Able to meet deadlines and be accountable

 - Able to make a confident membership ask

 - Able to ask strategic questions that create motion and options

 - A valid driver’s license and vehicle

 - Conduct 25 one-on-one meetings with a diverse cross section of county residents.